wickproxy/wicktrojan/README.md

 Wicktrojan is a trojan server that is written in Golang and is under `MIT License`.

+> **Notice: Wicktrojan is developed only for author's study and testing purposes, it is not as good as trojan-go**

 ## Features
 * UDP/TCP transportation
 * Websocket mode